18F/handbook/pages/general-information-and-resources/washington-dc.md

 ### Bathrooms

-Gendered bathrooms are located at the end of the 3100 wing.
+Gendered bathrooms are located at either end of the G100 wing.
 A single-occupancy, wheelchair-accessible all-gender bathroom is located on the third floor in wing three (room 3355).